Raw Spirituality and Timeless Art

 If we begin moving beyond the surface of cheap substitutes, we will discover the Dark Night of the creative soul.
 This is the place where God invites us to face our soul-wrenching questions.
 It is often disguised as discouragement and depression.
 This dark night shows no preference nor pity but visits all men and women who live under the sun.
 It brings us to the edge of ourselves and invites us to face our fears.

 I faced my own depression in the middle of seminary.
 I was relieved to discover many great leaders struggled with depression.
 From David Brainerd to Charles Spurgeon.
-The book that caught my imagination the most was by St. John of the Cross called, The Dark Night of The Soul.
+The book that caught my imagination the most was by St. John of the Cross called, The Dark Night of The Soul (paid link).
 It is a classic book for anyone dealing with these spiritual struggles.
 It journals the process and the way through the dark night.
 He warns the reader that many will avoid the dark night.

 Avoidance or Shallowness